VS Code Extension

 | Host / native | native_sim, host-side tools, generator helpers | CodeLLDB | — |

-For the full per-target compatibility matrix, see DEBUG.md in the extension repo.
+For the full per-target compatibility matrix, see docs/DEBUG.md in the extension repo.

 CLI